DrPlanner: Diagnosis and Repair of Motion Planners for Automated Vehicles Using Large Language Models: Evaluation

-The diagnostic results using our approach are illustrated in Fig.~\ref{fig:diag_results}.
+The diagnostic results {for the search-based planner} using our approach are illustrated in Fig.~\ref{fig:diag_results}.
 In the first iteration, the provided helper functions are automatically included in the heuristic function by the LLM (cf. Fig.~\ref{fig:1iteration}).
-Meanwhile, some hyperparameters are adjusted, such as the orientation weight and the heuristic for zero velocity, and coarser motion primitives are applied.
-Considering all the above factors, the repaired planner results in a decrease in $J_{\text{SM1}}$ of the planned trajectory, particularly in $J_A$, $J_{SA}$, $J_{SR}$, and $J_O$ (cf. Tab.~\ref{tab:comparison_cost}), and leads to the vehicle traveling further forward.
-In contrast, the diagnostic result from the second iteration leads to a \texttt{KeyError} (cf. Fig.~\ref{fig:2iteration}), indicating that the repaired heuristic function is not provided by the LLM.
+Meanwhile, some hyperparameters are adjusted, such as the orientation weight and the heuristic for zero velocity, and new motion primitives are selected.
+Considering all the above factors, the repaired planner results in a decrease in $J_{\text{SM1}}$ of the planned trajectory, particularly in the acceleration cost. {Additionally, it allows the vehicle to travel further forward with fewer explored nodes in the search graph due to the coarser motion primitives applied (see Tab.~\ref{tab:comparison_cost} and Fig.~\ref{fig:search}).} In contrast, the diagnostic result from the second iteration leads to a \texttt{KeyError} (cf. Fig.~\ref{fig:2iteration}), indicating that the repaired heuristic function is not provided by the LLM.
 With the iterative prompting, the error message is incorporated as feedback into the prompt for the third iteration.
 As shown in Fig.~\ref{fig:3iteration}, our approach not only helps the LLM avoid the errors from previous iterations (cf. the diagnosis ``\textit{KeyError in heuristic function}") but also retains the previous diagnostic results that lead to a positive impact on the planner.
 As a result, the planner significantly improves its performance, with a substantial reduction in $J_{\text{SM1}}$ from $752.56$ to $4.65$, achieved by further balancing the objective components (cf. Tab.~\ref{tab:comparison_cost}).
 Moreover, it can be observed from Fig.~\ref{fig:diag_results} that $\mathtt{DrPlanner}$ can provide fine-grained diagnoses and prescriptions based on both the prompt design and fundamental aspects of programming, such as aliasing (cf. lines 10, 13, 15 in Fig.~\ref{fig:3iteration}).
 The resulting patched programs align precisely with these diagnoses and prescriptions.

+{The initial configuration snippet of the sampling-based planner is shown in Fig.~\ref{fig:key_sample}.
+A similar repair pattern to the search-based planner can be observed in Tab.~\ref{tab:comparison_cost} and Fig.~\ref{fig:sample}.
+For brevity, we only show the diagnostic details for the third iteration in Fig.~\ref{fig:diag_results_sample}, which achieves the best performance among all iterations.
+The cost function improves through weight tuning and adding more items, and a larger $t_s$ is selected, leading to a noticeable reduction in $J_{\text{SM1}}$.}